 Almond Olive Oil Cake Recipe.
 Gluten-Free Friendly

-I rarely make a cake that requires whipping egg whites, but when I do as in this almond olive oil cake, here’s my simple secret to insure the egg whites don’t flatten out on me.
-Instead of folding the egg whites into the finished cake batter, I whip them, then add the sugar to the whipped egg whites (now they are on solid, and the good volume of my cake – and yours – is guaranteed!), then add all other ingredients one by one.
+I rarely make a cake that requires whipping egg whites.
+But when I do as in this cake, here’s my simple secret to insure the egg whites don’t flatten out on me.
+Instead of folding the egg whites into the finished cake batter, I whip them, then add the sugar to the whipped egg whites (now they are on solid and stiff, and the good volume of my cake – and yours – is guaranteed!).
+Now add all other ingredients one by one.

-2 cups flour (all purpose, whole wheat pastry or white spelt.
-Passover: substitute 1 1/2 cups potato starch)
+- 2 cups flour (all purpose, whole wheat pastry or white spelt.
+Passover: substitute 1 1/2 cups potato starch or 1 cup coconut flour)

-1 1/4 cups finely ground unblanched ground almonds (you can substitute hazelnuts, walnuts or pecans)
+- 1 1/4 cups finely ground unblanched (whole) ground almonds (you can substitute hazelnuts, walnuts or pecans)

 Preheat the oven to 350*f.